This fall, McNeese State University will offer a new Bachelor of Science degree in health systems management.

 Al Cochran, a 1965 engineering graduate of McNeese State University, has donated $20,000 to the university to establish the Alfred Cochran Civil Engineering Scholarship.

-McNeese State University ranks third in Louisiana among all public and private institutions with the greatest lifetime return on investment for its graduates.
+McNeese's College of Engineering ranks third among all public and private institutions in the nation with the greatest lifetime return on investment for its engineering majors.

 McNeese will host a free seminar titled "Networking for Business" on Thursday, Aug.
 13 from 5-7 p.m. on the second floor of the SEED Center.

 McNeese will host a Cowboy Kickoff Dinner and Showcase fundraiser for the McNeese Band travel fund Friday, Aug.
 21, in Burton Coliseum.